Cory Maye

-Maye had no criminal record until he was convicted of killing Jones.

 Death of Officer Jones

 At 11 p.m. on the night of December 26, 2001, Ron Jones along with other police officers and an agent employed by the Pearl River Basin Narcotics Task Force, a four-county police agency responsible for drug enforcement, went to Maye's duplex for the purpose of drug interdiction.
 Jones, though not a member of the task force, had received a confidential tip that large quantities of marijuana were being stored and sold in the apartment of Jamie Smith, who lived in the other half of the duplex.
 The officers obtained search warrants for both apartments.
 Whether the warrants legally allowed for a no-knock entry is still not clear.

 Smith was arrested without incident.
 Although some illicit drugs were found in his home, Maye's former attorney, Rhonda Cooper, says Smith was never charged with drug possession or distribution.
 They found a little more than a gram of marijuana, most of it old and ashen—at worst a misdemeanor.
 Jefferson Davis County District Attorney Claiborne "Buddy" McDonald says he does not remember Smith being charged or convicted.

 There is disagreement about what happened next.
-The officers then either served the warrant on Maye's half of the duplex (later, prosecutors would say both were served simultaneously) or entered what they thought was another door to Smith's in search of more contraband.
+The officers then either served the warrant on Maye's half of the duplex (prosecutors would later say that both were served simultaneously) or entered what they thought was another door to Smith's in search of more contraband.

 Four of the officers who took part in the raid testified they knocked on Maye's door and identified themselves as law enforcement officers.
 Maye testified he heard neither knocks on his door nor anyone announce themselves.
 Maye testified he was asleep on a chair in the living room when he heard a crash, prompting him to run to his daughter's bedroom and ready a .380 caliber pistol that he kept boxed and unloaded on top of a tall headboard.
 When Jones entered the bedroom, Maye fired three times.
 Jones was wearing a bulletproof vest, but one bullet hit just below the vest, and the injury proved fatal.

 Jones, the son of Prentiss' then police chief, was not a regular member of the narcotics task force, but a K9 officer for the Prentiss police department.
 Trial testimony showed that when Jones exited the apartment and fell to the ground outside, his pistol was holstered.